We are open for safe in-person care.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-CT scans may slightly increase your risk of developing cancer, although at the low doses used with CT, the risk is very small — so small that it's difficult to prove that any risk actually exists.
-Because of the possible risk, the American College of Radiology advises that no imaging exam be done unless there is a clear medical benefit that outweighs any associated risk.
+At the low doses of radiation a CT scan uses, your risk of developing cancer from it is so small that it can't be reliably measured.
+Because of the possibility of an increased risk, however, the American College of Radiology advises that no imaging exam be done unless there is a clear medical benefit.

-When your doctor believes that a CT scan will help answer an important medical question, the potential benefits to your health can greatly outweigh any small potential risk from radiation.
+Doctors are encouraged to use the minimal radiation necessary when performing imaging exams.
+If your doctor recommends a CT scan, ask about the potential benefits to your health, which generally greatly outweigh any small potential risk from radiation.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.